 ), which also contains a few houses, and other buildings.
 The road is bumpy where it crosses the streambed (five times), but the amount of water is usually very low, and there should be no difficulties in reaching the campground, where the road ends.
 One short side road leads to Kerwin and Carlink canyons, two wooded, trailless, steep-sided ravines also within Coronado National Forest, but most people are here for the Stronghold.

-The campground is a quiet and peaceful location, suitable for RVs up to 30 feet long, as well as smaller vehicles, and tents.
+The USFS campground is a quiet and peaceful location, suitable for RVs up to 30 feet long, as well as smaller vehicles, and tents.
 All is shady, set amongst large oak and pine trees, resulting in only dappled sunlight on the forest floor, and limited views of the mountains, but the place is very popular, and may fill up at weekends during spring and fall.
 The camp is open all winter but closes for three months in summer, when high temperatures make hiking less enjoyable.
 The sites are quite close together.
-Fees are $10 per night, $5 for day use or hiking.
+Fees (2024) are $20 per night, $8 for day use or hiking.
 The 0.4 mile Stronghold Nature Trail

 loops across the slopes bordering the south edge of the campground, and has notices identifying some of the common plants, while the main hiking path - the 4.5 mile Cochise Trail